CL0C4/CreditDefaultAnalysis/readme.md

 - 24% Precision: Out of everyone flagged by the model, only 24% actually defaulted, meaning this extremely aggressive threshold heavily restricts lending volume and over-penalizes safe applicants
 - 0.38 F1-Score: Indicates the model is struggling to find a healthy mix, dropping further because the massive wave of false alarms outweighed the excellent gains in catching defaults
 - 0.69 ROC-AUC Score: The model has a moderate ability to rank risks, i.e the model will assign higher-risk probability to the correct individual 69% of the time (unchanged as sorting power remains constant across thresholds)
-- 33% Accuracy: As mentioned above, this drop is to be expected as it rejects far more applicants than higher thresholds
+- 33% Accuracy: As mentioned above, this drop is to be expected as it approves far fewer applicants than higher thresholds

 ## Software and Libraries used